 God’s desire was reflected in His purose.
 God is One with Himself

-Citing their so called “universal passages” of who Jesus was said (in some texts) to die for, brings them into direct and open contradiction to hosts of others which expressly qualify the extent and purpose of His death (Matt 1:21; Jn 10:16; 11:52-53; 17:2-3; Acts 20:28; Eph 5:25.
+Citing their so called “universal passages” of who Jesus was said (in some texts) to die for, brings them into direct and open contradiction to hosts of others which expressly qualify the extent and purpose of His death (Matt 1:21; Jn 10:16; 11:52-53; 17:2-3; Acts 20:28; Eph 5:25).
 Jesus died for every person without exception (they say, using passages like 1 Tim 2:6 etc), His church was entrusted with the mission of global evangelism.
 His Spirit was sent both to indwell and empower his people.
 And His people did pray for His empowering to do just that!
 And yet, what have we seen the past two thousand years?
 From Pentecost until the present?
 We currently see 3/4’s of the world’s fast approaching 7 Billion people mark, are lost.
 They are and remain unbelievers.
 They are thus far unconvinced by the word, witness, church and Spirit of God all proclaiming and pointing to Christ as the only way to the Father.
 The collective wisdom, gifts, abilities of the church of Jesus Christ globally, as well as the Holy Spirit of God Himself have all fallen pathetically short in the ability to influence more sinners to “choose Christ” as Lord and Saviour.
-Obviously, then I guess we must conclude that the other 5 to 6 Billion people on this planet don’t have any good intentions at all, and would truly prefer to spend eternity in the lake of fire than in the awesome glory of the only living God!
-Really?!?

-The evasive, slippery, ignore the texts, toss up hypothetical, philosophica humanistic reason rather than honestly deal with the texts, tactics I have so often seen employed by both Open Theists and Arminian’s, is both readily apparent and repugnant to all who honour the living God who spoke the words of Jer 32:27; Matt 19:16; Isa 55:11.
+The evasive, slippery, ignore the texts, toss up hypothetical, philosophical humanistic reason rather than honestly deal with the texts, tactics I have so often seen employed by both Open Theists and Arminian’s, is both readily apparent and repugnant to all who honour the living God who spoke the words of Jer 32:27; Matt 19:16; Isa 55:11.
 Some passages leave no room for doubt or debate.
 These are certainly among them!
+Nothing is “too difficult” for the living God!
+Period.

 The church does pray for “ALL men” in each local representation where it lives (which obviously includes the lost).
 So WHY are all not saved?
 If free will is the answer, and can ultimately thwart God’s intention and desires, WHY does the church bother to pray for all men then?